 Carmen Jimenez Antunez

 In 2018 she joined Professor Paul Brennan’s group as a postdoctoral Scientist.
-She currently works as part of the SGC Oxford in a multidisciplinary project for the development of target enabling packages facilitating drug development for Alzheimer Research.
+She currently works as part of the SGC Oxford in a multidisciplinary project for the development of target enabling packages helping the discovery of drug development for Alzheimer Research.